Masters Program Details

 Specific Graduate Admissions Deadlines:

-- Demonstrate knowledge and understanding of public service values including ethics, democracy, and constitutional principles.
+- Demonstrate knowledge and understanding of public service value including ethics, democracy, and constitutional principles.

 - Demonstrate knowledge and understanding of generalist management techniques and skills.